tacatac/archnosh/README.md

 ### The packages

-This is a split-package PKGBUILD which will generate several packages, covering the toolset aswell as a service bundle collection which together can provide a complete working system.
+This is a [split-package](https://www.archlinux.org/pacman/PKGBUILD.5.html#_package_splitting) PKGBUILD which will generate packages covering the toolset aswell as a service bundle collection which together can provide a complete working system.

 Use the latest available released archive, i.e. the latest tagged git commit.